Colleen Wing: Fictional character biography

 Colleen later met the actor Bob Diamond, one of the Sons of the Tiger.
 She then battled Constrictor and Sabretooth.
 Professor Wing then regained his memory, and Colleen's training in samurai skills by her grandfather was revealed.
 Colleen then began a romance with Bob Diamond.
 She was shot by Warhawk, and later fought the Constrictor again.
 She was briefly turned to glass by the second Chemistro, and was soon returned to normal.
 She then fought Fera (now Ferocia).
 Colleen later temporarily ended her friendship with Misty due to the latter's romance with Tyrone King.
 Colleen was next transported to K'un-L'un.
 She killed Chiantang the mystic dragon.
 She then attended the funeral of an impostor she believed to be Danny Rand.

 Some time later, Colleen saw a second Danny Rand impostor on television.
 She confronted this impostor, who was actually the Super-Skrull.
 She was present at the exhumation of the corpse of the first Danny Rand impostor.

 After her relationship with Bob Diamond ended, Colleen once again started up the Daughters of the Dragon organization with Misty as bondswoman.

 Succeeding in that during the 2006 "Civil War" storyline, she and Misty create the new Heroes for Hire due to the urging of Iron Man, Reed Richards and Spider-Man.

 Colleen has been identified as one of the 142 registered superheroes who have registered as part of the Initiative.
-In the group's most recent mission, Colleen Wing and Tarantula were offered to the Brood Queen by their possessed teammate Humbug When Shang-Chi and the other heroes come save them, Colleen is in traumatic shock; she is further agitated when Moon-Boy, whom the group had been hired to apprehend for S.H.I.E.L.D. is taken into custody by Paladin.
+In one of the group's missions, Colleen Wing and Tarantula were offered to the Brood Queen by their possessed teammate Humbug When Shang-Chi and the other heroes come save them, Colleen is in traumatic shock; she is further agitated when Moon-Boy, whom the group had been hired to apprehend for S.H.I.E.L.D. is taken into custody by Paladin.
 Misty had made a deal with him in order to find both her and Tarantula after their capture.
 Colleen, deeply upset by this, left the group as a result.
 Heroes for Hire disbanded in the aftermath of this.

 Following Daredevil's takeover of Hell's Kitchen during the "Shadowland" storyline, Misty, Colleen Wing, Iron Fist, Luke Cage, and Shang-Chi confront him in attempt to stop him without violence.
 After a commotion happens elsewhere in his castle, he attacks the group, believing they are responsible.
 Days after the fight, Colleen is contacted by Daredevil, offering information about her mother.
 Upon visiting him again, he reveals to her that her mother actually led a resurrected Hand group of all swordswomen called "the Nail".
 Colleen's mother and the Nail were eventually assassinated by one of The Hand's enemies.
 Daredevil then asks her to lead a new incarnation of the group.
 She eventually accepts and meets the Nail consisting of Black Lotus, Cherry Blossom, Makro, and Yuki.
 Colleen later betrays the Nail and has to defend herself against them.